 These prerequisites assume you're working on a 64bit Windows 10 operating system machine.

-Since dev.to codebase is using Ruby on Rails framework, we will need to install Windows Subsystem for Linux.
-Some dependencies used by the source code triggered errors when installing on Windows, so using WSL allows you to work on the software and not fixing gem incompatibilities.
+Since DEV's codebase is using the Ruby on Rails framework, we will need to install Windows Subsystem for Linux.
+Some dependencies used by the source code triggered errors when installing on Windows, so using WSL allows you to work on the software and not having to fix gem incompatibilities.

-Once you've got this installed and after rebooting, follow this link to install Ubuntu 18.04 on Windows.
+Once you've got this installed and after rebooting, install Ubuntu 18.04 on Windows.